metabase/metabase/docs/administration-guide/data-permissions.md

 - Admins can set the group's access to individual tables to either **Unrestricted**, **No self-service**, or **Sandboxed** access.
 - If a new table gets added to this database in the future, the group won't get access to that new table.
 An administrator would need to explicitly grant access to that table.

+Note that [Block](#block-access) access is unavailable for individual tables/schemas.
+Block is a database-level setting; you can only block the entire database.

 ### No self-service access

 **No self-service** prevents people in a group from using the graphical query builder to create new questions that query that database, or from seeing this database in the Browse Data section of your Metabase.
 Groups with No self-service access can still see saved questions that query this data if they 1) have access to the appropriate collection, and 2) aren't in a group with [blocked access](#block-access) to the database.